Ficool

 Chapter 16 - Dog Pit 3

-"I'm tired," I muttered, barely steady.
+"I'm tired," Lucian muttered, barely steady.

 'Tired?
 Tired of this?'
 He swept his arm toward the arena.

-Ahead, Mr. Mime chased the Number One girl.
+Ahead, Mr. Stitch chased the Number One girl.
 She stumbled through the red sand, her dagger shaking in her hand as she tripped and screamed.
 Number Four crawled forward, steam rising off his skin as wounds stitched themselves shut.
 His bloated body twitched, a low growl rumbling in his chest.

-"Yes," I whispered, my voice cracking.
+"Yes," Lucian whispered, his voice cracking.

-He chuckled.
+His past self chuckled.
 'Are you stupid?
 This is where we belong.
 The screams.
 The blood.
 The chaos.
 We were made for it.
 That's why we became a soldier.'

-He grinned, his voice echoing strangely.
+His past self grinned, his voice echoing strangely.
 'Really?
 Can a thought do this?'

 Ding.